 actions to fire them: first work the action, then pull the trigger.
 Until the action is worked, there is no ammunition under the firing pin, so the trigger does nothing.
 (This is not the case for a single-action six-shooter loaded with six bullets...so sensible people would only load five.)

-With modern weapons, pulling the trigger both loads a round and fires it, so twirling a gun around by the trigger is a great way to fire it in some random direction, such as at yourself, or the person standing next to you
+With modern double-action revolvers, pulling the trigger both loads a round and fires it, so twirling a revolver around by the trigger is a great way to fire it in some random direction, such as at yourself, or the person standing next to you

 .
 Even if you get lucky and don't hit anything important, the recoil will probably break your finger